guettli/second-central-list-effect/README.md

 Which alternatives exist?

 1) you can start from scratch with your old system.
-Just delete everything which was not touched since X months.
+Just delete everything which was not touched for X months.
 Choose the variable X.

 2) Build a clean-up task-force.
 A small team should care for outdated information.

 3) Before choosing a new system, set up a prototype of the new system and load all the old data into the new system.
 Then compare the features: Is the new system still fast and easy to use?